Yo Ho, Ho! (and a bottle of gin)

 Gin was also used to ward off diseases such as scurvy, which was generally caused by a lack of vitamin C on long sea voyages.
 To counter this disease, the Royal Navy prescribed lemons as a cure.
 After a few years they moved to limes, sourced from the Caribbean.
 This eventually led to the creation of one of the classic gin cocktails, the Gimlet.

 So, thank you Sir Thomas Desmond Gimlette, Royal Navy surgeon, for creating a medicinal drink.
-Gin to “fortify” and Roses Lime Cordial to “immunise” – a combination that has stood the test of time.
+The Gimlet: gin to “fortify” and roses lime cordial to “immunise” – a combination that has stood the test of time.